dukeofharen/httplaceholder/docs/docs.md

 - You can view and inspect the performed requests in the user interface at <http://localhost:5000/ph-ui>.
   ![](img/request_in_ui.png)

-For more sophisticated examples, go to the page [samples](#samples) to view samples for all supported HTTP condition checkers and response writers.
+For more sophisticated examples, go to the paragraph [samples](#samples) to view samples for all supported HTTP condition checkers and response writers.

 # Request conditions

 Whenever HttPlaceholder receives a request, all the conditions of all stubs are checked to see which stub corresponds to the sent request.
-There are condition checkers for example the URL, posted data etc. This page explains more.
+There are condition checkers for example the URL, posted data etc. This paragraph explains more.

 ## General stub info